emaloney/CleanroomLogger/README.md

 Although there are many good reasons why global state is to be generally avoided and otherwise looked at skeptically, in this particular case, our use of global state is deliberate, well-isolated and not required to take advantage of the core functionality provided by CleanroomLogger.

-## Acknowledgements
+## About

-CleanroomLogger embeds the following open-source project:

-- [CleanroomASL](https://github.com/emaloney/CleanroomASL) — An iOS framework providing a Swift-based API for writing to and reading from the Apple System Log (ASL) facility.

-[API documentation for CleanroomLogger](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/index.html) is generated using [Realm](http://realm.io)'s [jazzy](https://github.com/realm/jazzy/) project, maintained by [JP Simard](https://github.com/jpsim) and [Samuel E. Giddins](https://github.com/segiddins).
+The Cleanroom Project is an experiment in re-imagining Gilt's iOS codebase in a legacy-free incarnation that embraces the latest Apple technology.

+We'll be tracking the most up-to-date releases of Swift, iOS and Xcode, and we'll be [open-sourcing major portions of our code](https://github.com/gilt/Cleanroom#open-source-by-default) as we go.

-## Contributing
+### Contributing

 CleanroomLogger is in active development, and we welcome your contributions.

 If you’d like to contribute to this or any other Cleanroom Project repo, please read [the contribution guidelines](https://github.com/gilt/Cleanroom#contributing-to-the-cleanroom-project).

+### Acknowledgements

+[API documentation for CleanroomLogger](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/index.html) is generated using [Realm](http://realm.io)'s [jazzy](https://github.com/realm/jazzy/) project, maintained by [JP Simard](https://github.com/jpsim) and [Samuel E. Giddins](https://github.com/segiddins).